tmorg46/stata_sendtoslack/README.md

 send yourself a direct message on Slack when a Stata do file starts, fails, and/or finishes code written by others as credited in each file

+instructions are listed in each file and below.

 from the original readme.do file, written by Jared and modified for this repository:

 /*